-The SPACEPLATES Greenhouse Bristol is the first building to be completed with the SPACEPLATES BUILDING SYSTEM.
+The SPACEPLATES Greenhouse Bristol is the first permanent building to be completed with the SPACEPLATES Building System.
 It is situated at South Bristol Skills Academy, City of Bristol College, Bristol, UK.

 Unlike Bucky Fuller’s well-known and well-tested domes where the number of different parts are kept at a minimum, the SPACEPLATES BUILDING SYSTEM takes advantage of contemporary technology to mimic more complex naturally occurring geometries.
 Because of an organic growth principle, they often contain a gradient, and thus many geometrically similar but differently sized parts.

 This version of the SPACEPLATES Greenhouse is based on the sea urchin geometry, where hexagons are arranged on a geodesic grid on a sphere.
 Five spheres intersect each other and form a sequence of spaces.

 Approximately 400 m sealant